com-480-data-visualization/data-visualization-project-2021-vizir/docs/milestone1.md

 ## Problematic

-Clearly, the music has evolved in the years starting from genres, popularity, and danceability.
+Clearly, music has evolved in the years in terms of trending genres, popularity, and danceability.
 Using this dataset, we have the opportunity to tell a story that shows the evolution of music through time covering a whole century of history.
 Some visualization ideas that we have are:
 - Artists that made the history of the music over the years
 - Evolution of the most popular genres and tracks over the years
 - Exploit statistics to link songs and time (e.g. danceability, energy)